Protect your customer data and your reputation with our state-of-the-art security

-All eight of the MASVS categories are represented within AppSweep, and you can easily drill down to see the relevant findings within each category.
-Those categories include:
+All eight of the MASVS Control Groups are represented within AppSweep, and you can easily drill down to see the relevant findings within each Control Group.
+These include:

 To ensure AppSweep meets your needs, we implemented explicit tests that cover many of the OWASP MSTG security requirements.
 This also provides you with greater insight into what findings you can expect to see.
 There are several examples that can be seen in our PIVAA demo app.

 We will continue to update AppSweep as the MASVS refactoring goes on, so you can be sure it’s up to date with the latest efforts of OWASP.

 When implementing the OWASP MSTG testing requirements, you can choose between in-house testing or using a third party.
 Additionally, testing can be performed manually or can be automated using specialized tools.
 We strongly believe that robust mobile app security testing is most beneficial when it is performed in-house and leverages as much repeatable automation as possible.

 We built AppSweep with frequent automated testing in mind.
 Not only are the results actionable and developer-friendly, but we ensured that scans can be performed quickly as part of every CI/CD build.
 We also developed key integrations to popular CI/CD tools so you can automate scans for your entire team.

 Additionally, as part of your scans, you can track the commit hash associated with a particular build to more easily identify when new security issues were introduced into your app.